My Famous Chocolate Chip Cookies: CCC? Si si si!

 Posted on 11th of June, 2011 by Lévana

 We all think of cookies as a short-lived and vaguely illicit pleasure.
-Except I honestly don’t think, and you can ask anyone, there’s a cookie in the world more worshiped and more baked than my smart little chocolate chip cookie.
+Except I honestly think, and you can ask anyone, there’s no cookie in the world more worshiped and more baked than my smart little chocolate chip cookies.
 I will attempt to give you an idea just how much mileage it gets.

 The first time my daughter Bella went away to summer camp, I asked her what she would like me to bring her on visiting day, and she said with great glee: duh, chocolate chip cookies, mom, what else?
 For her and her bunkmates.
 And, lots of them for the long hot summer ahead.
 I made a gigantic batch, filled an oversized canister with (four hundred!) chocolate chip cookies and brought it along to camp.
 Bella called me the very next day, gushing: “Wow, thank you so much, Mommy.
 Everyone loved your cookies.
 Even the driver had some.
 They are all gone.
 The whole entire camp agrees: Your cookies rule!”
 My daughter couldn’t have known that, right there and then, she had become inadvertently responsible for something very important in my summer life: The abolition of the care package custom.
 They’ll all eat my cookies when they come home, period!